Football: England's Euros run spurred strong shirt sales, says Sports Direct

 English midfielder Jack Grealish's was the best selling shirt this year followed by Kane.

-Sports Direct also saw "huge demand" for fan products like its 15-pound (US$21) supporters' kit that includes flags, balloons and bunting.
+Sports Direct also saw "huge demand" for fan products like its £15 (US$21) supporters' kit that includes flags, balloons and bunting.